 Another thing that I highly recommend is ACT tools, the Acceptance and Commitment Therapy developed by Steven Hayes.
 And if you’re looking into it, it’s also another great way to deal with negative thoughts, and to deal with anxiety and lower anxiety’s intensity, so that you can deal with the thing that’s actually underlying it that’s causing the anxiety, which is difficult to do when the intensity is really, really high.

 If you’re looking for a form of therapy, I highly recommend the Internal Family Systems model.
 It’s not about dealing with your family outside, it’s about dealing with your family inside, it’s like that part of you that when I was six was bullied and deals with things this way or that part of me that is trying to protect me from this, like seeing the different parts of you inside as as worthy of compassion, of help, as like they’re trying to help you in the best way that they know how, but they often only have one tool to do so.
 Anyway, I’m not gonna get into that.

 But another tool is a self compassionate inner voice.
 Being able to respond to yourself with compassion.
 Even when things go wrong, even when you make poor choices, even when it all goes kablooey.

-An autistic a coach or an autistic therapist or a neurodiverse supporting therapist can be really helpful in this process.
+An Autistic a coach or an Autistic therapist or a neurodiversity supportive therapist can be really helpful in this process.
 This is kind of my wheelhouse, it’s what I do is dissolving internalized ableism, I love this stuff.

 Other things you can look at, books I highly recommend: Martha Beck’s The Way of integrity, the Wisdom of Anxiety by Cheryl Paul, Immunity to Change by Robert Keegan and the Four Agreements by Don Miguel Ruiz.
 Excellent, excellent books, all of them.